educates/educates-terraform-modules/platform/educates/README.md

 - Create the required Educates Configuration (based of provided variables) and save the configuration in a Secret in the aforementioned namespace
 - Create the Educates Carvel App properly configured.
 It will have an overlay so that kapp-controller, if enabled in config, is removed.

+## Critical Dependencies

+### kubectl Provider Dependency

+This module **requires** the `alekc/kubectl` provider due to the following critical features that are not available in the official `hashicorp/kubernetes` provider:

+1. **Advanced Wait Conditions**: Field-based waiting for complex status conditions (e.g., `ReconcileSucceeded`)
+2. **YAML Manifest Support**: Direct deployment of complex YAML manifests including Custom Resource Definitions (CRDs)
+3. **Multi-document Processing**: Handling of multi-document YAML files like kapp-controller's release.yml
+4. **Custom Resource Support**: Deployment of kapp-controller's custom resources (`App`, `PackageInstall`, etc.)

+**Version Pinning**: The kubectl provider is pinned to version `~> 2.1.3` for stability.
+This version has been tested and verified to work with the educates deployment workflow.

+**Migration Limitation**: This module cannot be migrated to the official `hashicorp/kubernetes` provider without losing critical functionality for deploying and managing the kapp-controller-based application stack.

 ## Configure Educates

 Either use provided terraform variables and by selecting the `infrastructure_provider` Educates will be configured with it's default opinions, or